 14. Employee Management Schedulers

 Hotels, airlines, and other travel and tourism businesses can use AI to improve employee management and scheduling.
 In companies with many employees, creating a work schedule can be a complicated and time-consuming process, with many moving parts that need to be factored into any decisions.
+According to industry projections, AI is expected to automate up to 90% of routine tasks in the travel industry.

 With artificial intelligence, viable work schedules can be created automatically, factoring in all available data, including the number of hours each employee has worked, the need for senior staff on each shift, the hours each employee is contracted to work, any approved holidays, and the necessary time off between two shifts.